-To become a Call-out Qualified (CQ) ASRC member, the applicant must meet the following requirements:
+To become a Call-Qout Qualified (CQ)-ASRC member2, the applicant must meet, at a minimum, the following requirements:

-- 1. Be an Active Member of the ASRC, as specified by the ASRC Bylaws; - 2.
-Participate satisfactorily in an ASRC or Group training or trainings covering: the role of the CQ, ASRC policies and procedures, personal equipment, short-term survival, search tactics, and personal safety; - 3.
+- 1. Be, at least, an Active Probationary Member of the ASRC a Certified ASRC Group, as specified by the ASRC Bylaws; - Participate satisfactorily in an ASRC or Group training or trainings covering: the role of the CQ, ASRC policies and procedures, personal equipment, short-term survival, search tactics, and personal safety; - 3.
 Participate satisfactorily in a minimum of one ASRC or Group practical field training or exercise; - 4.
-Meet ASRC minimum equipment requirements as set forth in the ASRC Operations Manual; and - 5.
-Demonstrate the ability to function as an effective member of a field team on an uncomplicated task, as judged by the Group Training Officer. - 6.
+Meet ASRC minimum equipment requirements as set forth in the ASRC Operations Manual; and - 5.4.
+Demonstrate the ability to function as an effective member of a field team on an uncomplicated task, as judged by the Group Training Officer: - 6.5.
 Have successfully completed the following FEMA Courses: - a.
 IS-100, Introduction to Incident Command System - b.
 IS-700, National Incident Management System (NIMS), An Introduction

-B. Equipment Requirements for Certification
+C. Equipment Requirements for Certification Qualification

-To become a Call-out Qualified (CQ) ASRC member, the application must demonstrate possession of the following personal equipment.
+To become a Call-Oout Qualified (CQ) ASRC member, the applicanttion must demonstrate, at a minimum, possession of the following personal equipment.

 - 1. Appropriate clothes and footgear for both fair and foul weather;

-- 2. Water container of one or two liter capacity;
+- 2. Water container of at least one or two liter capacity;

 - 3. Day pack;

 - 4. Five large, heavy-duty plastic trash bags;

 - 5. Food for 48 hours;

 - 6. Headlamp (or hands-free flashlight) and second light source;

 - 7. Lighter, matches and candle, or equivalent fire source;

 - 8. Knife;

 - 9. Compass;

 - 10. Personal First Aid Kit;

 - 11. Waterproof pen/pencil and paper;

 - 12. Whistle; and

-- 13. Two pairs plastic or vinyl examination gloves.